TheJacksonLab/OpenMacromolecularGenome/README.md

 This directory contains a variational autoencoder model.
 The scripts were written referring to https://github.com/aspuru-guzik-group/selfies/blob/master/examples/vae_example/chemistry_vae.py

 ### 7. train
 This directory contains scripts to train Molecule Chef and SELFIES VAE.
-These scripts were also written by referring to https://github.com/john-bradshaw/molecule-chef and https://github.com/aspuru-guzik-group/selfies/blob/master/examples/vae_example/chemistry_vae.py.
+These scripts were written by referring to https://github.com/john-bradshaw/molecule-chef and https://github.com/aspuru-guzik-group/selfies/blob/master/examples/vae_example/chemistry_vae.py.

 ## Authors